How to Avoid Paying Capital Gains Tax on Inherited Property – A Guide

 5. Gifting the Property

 Gift tax is a federal tax on property transfers or money to others who aren’t getting anything in return.
-The annual and lifetime gift tax limits determine how much tax you must pay based on the amount you have gifted.
+The annual and lifetime gift tax limits determine how much you must pay based on the amount you have gifted.

 The annual gift tax exclusion is $18,000 in 2024, while the lifetime limit as of 2024 is $13.5 million.
 You only subtract from the lifetime limit if you exceed the annual limit.